galastrostats/general/git-tutorial/07-collaborating.md

  create mode 100644 pluto.txt
 ```

-Now the three repositories (Owner's local, Collaborator's local, and Owner's on
+Now the three repositories (Owner's local, Collaborator's local, and Owner's on GitHub) are back in sync.

-GitHub) are back in sync.
+In practice, is is better for the owner to also push to a branch of the

 ## A Basic Collaborative Workflow